zackhanni/soundslikesoma/_services/01-recording-studios.md

 - - -

-## B.Y.O.C
+## B.Y.O.C.

-$20/Hour

-Ask about day. week, or montly rates.
+$20/Hour (Discounts on day, week, or monthly rates)

-Bring Your Own Computer and engineer.
-You can rent our space and equipment to do your own recording and production.
+Bring Your Own Computer and engineer - you can rent our space and equipment to do your own recording and production.

-Check out our Studio <a href="/services/10-gearlist" target="Gear List">Gear List</a> Gear List for details on available equipment
+Check out our Studio <a href="/services/10-gearlist" target="Gear List">Gear List</a> for details on available equipment

-(BYOC is bookable through either Studio B or C)
 <div style="overflow: auto;">
   <a target="_blank" href="https://checkout.square.site/buy/ONTA6ABV475VPA7B4JGXLCA5?src=embed" style="
     display: inline-block;